adobe/vent/README.md

 // This includes listeners that have both .myApp and .signUp vent.off('.myApp');

-// Remove event listeners that have either the .yourApp or .myApp namespace vent.off('.myApp.yourApp');
+// Remove event listeners that have both the .yourApp and .myApp namespaces vent.off('.myApp.yourApp');
 ```